 The MSB Fish and Wildlife Commission (FWC), a public commission formed in 2007, represents the interest of the Borough in the conservation and allocation of fish, wildlife, and habitat.

-The FWC has five proposals before the Alaska Board of Fisheries (BOF) for consideration at their February 7-20 Upper Cook Inlet Finfish meeting at the Egan Center in Anchorage.
-These proposals are designed to return more salmon to MSB waters, You can read more about the proposals here:
+The FWC had five proposals before the Alaska Board of Fisheries (BOF) for consideration at their February 7-17 Upper Cook Inlet Finfish meeting at the Egan Center in Anchorage.
+These proposals were designed to return more salmon to MSB waters, You can read more about the proposals here: